Visiting

 Am I expected to give an offering?

 It is customary for our members, during worship, to bring offerings to God out of thanks for his gifts to us.
 Our ushers will pass a plate for offering following the sermon.
 Please do not feel as though you are expected to give.
+We would be grateful if you filled out a guest card and put it in the plate as it goes by.

 Final Thoughts